sue smith

 Mozilla

 I worked at the Mozilla Foundation between 2014-15 on a variety of open education programs.
-My first project was authoring API documentation and tutorials for Open Badges infrastructure / tooling, then I collaborated on storytelling and communication for community contributors to the Hive Learning Network.
+My first project was authoring API docs and tutorials for Open Badges infrastructure / tooling.

 The experience I had working at Mozilla had a huge impression on me, and still informs the way I communicate and collaborate.